shichao-an/notes/docs/lkd/ch3.md

 ### Process Termination

-When a process terminates, the kernel releases the resources owned by the process and notifies the child’s parent of its demise.
+When a process terminates, the kernel releases the resources owned by the process and notifies the child's parent of its demise.

 Self-induced process termination occurs when the process calls the `exit()` system call, which is either: